michaelkc/michaelkc.github.io/_posts/2024-04-01-interesting-stuff-i-found.markdown

 The simple stuff like namespacing key names makes a lot of sense, have not yet dug deep enough to digest the rest

 [https://www.honeycomb.io/blog/effective-trace-instrumentation-semantic-conventions](https://www.honeycomb.io/blog/effective-trace-instrumentation-semantic-conventions)

+### LM Studio
+While not on winget yet, [https://lmstudio.ai/](https://lmstudio.ai/) is a very easy way to get up-and-running with publicly available LLM models like Llama 3.